Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Being mindful daily will help your anxiety levels reduce naturally.

-You’ll become more present, more focused and less distracted the more often you are mindful.
-I like to have several mindful moments throughout my day, spending 2-5 mins at a time being mindful.
+The more often you are mindful, the more present you will be, more focused you will be, and less distracted you will be.
+I like to have several mindful moments throughout my day, spending 2-5 minutes at a time.

 This article shares some further mindfulness exercises you can try.

-If you want to learn more and practise mindfulness yourself, check out this mindfulness journal I created.
+If you want to learn more and practice mindfulness yourself, check out this mindfulness journal I created.

 Herbal Teas